A New Ship: Announcing the Global Mercy

 The dream was born long ago.

 What if we designed a new hospital ship?
 One that could hold more patients?
-Support more volunteer crewmembers?
+Support more crew members to volunteer overseas?
 Deliver more medical training?
-What if we build a vessel that could provide even more hope and more healing in Africa?
+What if we built a vessel that could provide even more hope and more healing in Africa?

 But in all of our efforts to reach more and teach more, we needed a ship equipped to do more.

 It’s with much joy and gratitude that we announce the Global Mercy—the world’s largest civilian hospital ship, built to more than double our capacity to deliver safe healthcare and medical training to Africa.
 This 174-meter, 37,000-ton ship is outfitted with state-of-the-art technology and instrumentation, six operating theatres, and 199 hospital beds.
 And because medical training is a critical part of our in-country engagement program, the Global Mercy is equipped with a training centre that includes a simulation lab, virtual reality stations, and more.
 Powered by an international crew of more than 600 volunteers, the ship also has ample accommodations to make its surgeons, nurses, maritime crew, cooks, teachers, electricians and more, feel at home.
 (Interested in volunteering?
 Submit your application today!)

 The Global Mercy will join the Africa Mercy to serve Africa together.
 With their combined medical technology, passionate crews, and the support of partners, many more people will experience life changing transformations.